 8-bit icons or visuals to maintain consistency with the retro vibe

-Sans-serif body fonts for supporting text to keep things clean and modern
+Sans-serif body fonts for supporting text to keep things clean and mode

 If you're creating content aimed at a younger audience, like birthday party invitations or custom merchandise, this font adds a playful and thematic touch that aligns perfectly with Minecraft's global appeal.